 Personal possessions insurance covers items worth less than £1,000 against theft or damage when they're away from home.

 It could come in handy if you have a valuable item like a mobile phone or a camera that you take outside with you often.

-You can add this as a feature of a standard home insurance policy.
-The details could vary between insurance companies, so check the policy details before you commit.
+You can add this as a feature to a standard home insurance policy.
+The specifics of what you get could vary between insurance companies, so check the policy details before you commit.

 As a broad definition, a personal possession is an item that you’d normally take with you outside your home.